MaxWadrin/Water_Quality_Prediction_System_using_IOT_and_AI/Electronics/PH Sensor/README.md

 b is the y-intercept.

 Calibration involves using buffer solutions at specific pH values, such as pH 4 and pH 9, to establish the slope of the linear equation.
 In the process of converting voltage readings from a pH probe into pH values, calibration and amplification techniques play crucial roles.
 Ideally, a properly calibrated pH probe outputs 0 millivolts when the pH of the solution being measured is precisely 7.
 However, variations in the probe's zero point may cause this value to shift slightly, typically by around 7 pH units plus or minus some value, depending on the specific probe and its calibration.
 This can be found in the datasheet of the probe.

+## Code

+<#define SensorPin A0          // Define the pin to which the pH meter Analog output is connected

+const int MaxOperVolt = 5;    // Maximum operating voltage of the Arduino (in volts) const int MaxVoltatpH14 = 4;  // Maximum voltage output of the pH amplifier at pH 14 (in volts) const int MaxADCout = 1024;   // Maximum output of the analog-to-digital converter (ADC) const int avgCount = 6;       // Number of readings to average for smoothing const int Decimal = 2;        // Decimal point of the ph output

+float phPerVolt;              // Ratio of pH change per volt>